 Idiocracy is a film by Mike Judge who is well known for the animations Beavis and Butt-Head, King of the Hill and his other cult classic film Office Space.
 I was only vaguely familiar with these properties and only came to appreciate the latter more recently.
 Idiocracy was recommended to me by an American I met in my early years in Japan.
 This person was a liberal (in the American sense) and this was around the end of the George W. Bush Presidency.
 The film was also released in 2006 which was when Bush’s presidency had reached its zenith and was going down fast.
 Although I never liked George W. Bush or neoconservatives, I didn’t like the frequently obnoxious American liberals any better (friend excepted).
 As I have said before, mine was a lonely position back then.
 It also meant I was put off the film because I assumed it would be an unsubtle attack on the type of Americans that unfortunately tended to support Bush and his wars but generally weren’t bad people otherwise.
-This assumption wasn’t completely wrong but their is a lot more depth in Idiocracy than I assumed initially.
+This assumption wasn’t completely wrong but there is a lot more depth in Idiocracy than I assumed initially.

 In some ways it is what I assumed but the emphasis isn’t really political and the trajectory of American society in the film didn’t change at all when Obama was elected just a few years after the film’s release.
 The message of the film is not subtle but it would be silly to claim it takes a political position when it is really pointing at the mass culture of Americans in general.
 Almost anyone of any political position could make the film work to their prejudices unless they happened to believe most citizens being stupid, unhealthy, unchaste wastrels was a good basis for a stable society.

-Firstly, Mike Judge seems to genuinely like the average American that just wants his little slice of life and nothing more.
+Mike Judge seems to genuinely like the average American that just wants his little slice of life and nothing more.
 Hank Hill from King of the Hill, Peter Gibbons in Office Space as well as the “every Joe” in this film demonstrate this.
 It is also further proof that you aren’t really supposed to read anything explicitly political into this film by claiming Idiocracy represents a “Republican future” such as my friend would have said.
-Judge has generally avoided being openly political and his show King of the Hill is a generally sympathetic portrayal of a conservative family.
-The pageantry of excess that certainly did characterise aspects of the 2016 Trump campaign and presidency was compared to Idiocracy but this was a decade after the film’s release.
+Judge has generally avoided being openly political and his show King of the Hill is a largely sympathetic portrayal of a conservative family.
+The pageantry of excess that certainly did characterise aspects of the 2016 Trump campaign and presidency was compared to Idiocracy but this was a decade later.
 Of more relevance was the Governorship of Arnold Schwarzenegger in California at the time of the film’s actual release.
 Indeed, California is much closer to the society portrayed in Idiocracy today than any majority conservative states are.
 With decaying urban centers and infrastructure as well as increased crime coupled with an increasingly arbitrary rule of law — modern Los Angeles looks a lot more like Idiocracy than the rural south.

 Not lost on critics were the dysgenic implications present in the film.
 The opening shows a typical